Cryptic-Peonix/SCCPT168FA23/README.md

 # SCCPT168FA23
-Skyla CPT 168 for Fall 2023 at GTC
+Skyla CPT 168 for Fall 2023 at GTC; course done in python.
-Course done in python